SamPink/dev-gpt/README.md

 # dev-gpt

+## How to use
+Currently the best way to use dev-gpt is through the Jupyter notebook called dev-gpt

 This command-line interface (CLI) app uses OpenAI's GPT-4 to automatically write Python code based on a given prompt.
 It allows users to interact with GPT-4, request code snippets, save the code to files, and run the generated code.
 The app also extracts and installs required dependencies and handles potential code execution errors.

 ## Features